StefaniStoycheva/SoftuniSolutions/README.md

 # SoftuniSolutions
-Programming for QA - Exercise and Lab
+Programming for QA $ Programming Advanced

 The purpose of this repository is to keep track of some of the solutions to the problems in my homework during this course.